alsanhani/alsanhani.github.io/README.md

 - **Skills**
 - **Services**

-The website is built using HTML, CSS, and JavaScript and hosted using GitHub Pages.

 ## How to Visit
-To visit my website, go to [https://username.github.io/personal-website](https://username.github.io/personal-website).
+To visit my website, go to [https://alsanhani.github.io/](https://alsanhani.github.io/).

-## Features
-- Responsive web design
-- Animated services section
-- Clean, modern layout